fktkrt/bare-k8s-redis-cluster/README.md

 Events:                   <none>
 ```

-You should see the IP-s of your nodes as Endpoints.
+You should see the IPs of your nodes as Endpoints.

 # Test your Redis Cluster from outside your cluster